Mesograzer

 Mesograzers are defined as small invertebrate herbivores less than 2.5 cm in length (i.e., 1 inch), and can include juveniles of some larger species.
 The feeding behaviour of these small invertebrate herbivores is what classifies them as mesograzers.
 They are commonly found abundantly on microalgae, seagrass beds, giant kelp, and coral reefs globally, since these are their main food sources and habitats.
-Their foraging behaviour is grazing on the organism they are living on, where there are typically masses reaching tens of thousands of mesograzers per meter of habitat.
-They experience predation from micro-carnivorous fish that help regulate the population of kelp and other common food sources of mesograzers by controlling the population of mesograzers; consequently, grazing is an important process linking aquatic vegetation to higher trophic level.
-Mesograzers show important top-down effect on marine communities, depending on the diversity and presence of predators.
-Mesograzers are typically overlooked in scientific research however their foraging effects have been suggested to have extreme effects on the population of their common food sources.
-They both positively and negatively affect macroalgal performance and productivity through grazing on algal (i.e., negative effect), or through removing epiphytes (i.e., positive effects).
-Mesograzers typically exist in spaces lacking enemies by inhabiting, therefore consuming, marine vegetation which are defended against more mobile, larger consumers through chemical defenses.
+Their foraging behaviour consists of grazing on the organism they are living on, and populations can reach densities of tens of thousands of mesograzers per meter of habitat.
+They experience predation from micro-carnivorous fish that help regulate the abundance of kelp and other common food sources of mesograzers by controlling the population of mesograzers; consequently, grazing is an important process linking aquatic vegetation to higher trophic levels.
+Mesograzers can have an important top-down effect on marine communities, depending on the diversity and presence of predators.
+Mesograzers are often overlooked in scientific research, despite evidence that their foraging can have substantial effects on the populations of their common food sources.
+They both positively and negatively affect macroalgal performance and productivity through grazing on algae (i.e., negative effect), or through removing epiphytes (i.e., positive effects).
+Mesograzers often occupy enemy-free spaces by living on, and thereby feeding on, marine vegetation that uses chemical defenses to deter larger, more mobile consumers.

 Mesograzers are quite common in the marine environment, common examples of mesograzers are small Gastropoda, Amphipoda, Isopoda, and small Crustaceans.